01mf02/notes/README.md

 to be expanded almost only in a single direction, not considering many options that were just below the root.
-This change caused the number of bushy problems solved in 1s to increase from 96 to 266!
+This change caused the number of bushy problems solved in 1s to increase from 96 to 266! lazyCoP solves 457 problems, and monteCoP adds **51** new problems!
 And in addition to that, I now have the option to create graphs of the Monte Carlo trees.
 (This was crucial in finding the bug.)

 Lesson learnt: Visualise your information!